JeffNguyen/Slackit/PROGRESS.md

 TODO: Hardcore a sleep timer which allows all the components to load through the flux architecture - based on the sleep timer, show a javascript/css spinner or something and then when the time is gone, remove the css timer

+To pass information from child to parent - the parent needs to pass a callback and the child will execute the callback and send it back to the parent